ava11235/ava11235.github.io/_posts/2025-06-11-q-developer-cli.md

 ## 🎉 Conclusion

 Amazon Q Developer brings AI assistance directly to your terminal.
-While I've shown the Ubuntu installation (perfect for WSL users!), remember to check the official documentation for other platforms.
+While I've shown the Ubuntu installation, remember to check the official documentation for other platforms installation commands.
 Give it a try - your command line will never feel the same again!

 Happy coding! 💻✨